anvit1618/Gender_classification_VGG-16/README.md

 ## Motivation & Abstract

 Gender prediction has been in increasing demand in the Computer Vision sphere.
 The need for the ability to predict the gender of a person has many uses.
 As the world gets more digital by the day, it is absolutely viable to make use of technology like AI to tackle such problems.
+Further, it can be used by the biometric system at airports/railways/government buildings to verify people.
+The uses are limited by creativity and imagination.

-Our motivation was to analyze why some state of the art architectures perform the way they do.
+In the AI community there are no certain guidelines regarding how hyperparameters affect a model’s performance.
+We have tried our best to shed some light on this issue.
+Also our motivation was to analyze why some state of the art architectures perform the way they do.

 ## Proposed Methodology